Reece-Kelly/CP3402-Learning-Journals/week9.md

 ## Career/Employability/Learning Insights

-After doing some research, I found that multiple sources stated that Sass is still widely in use by web developers today.
-However, I did find multiple sources also stating that due to the rapid development of CSS over the years Sass has become less necessary than it once was.
-Features which were once unique to Sass are integrated in CSS such as variables and nesting.
-Considering this information, if I am to do any more web development in the future I will consider the complexity of the project when deciding to use Sass or not.
+After researching, I found that multiple sources stated that Sass is still widely used by web developers today.
+However, I also discovered that due to the rapid development of CSS over the years, Sass has become less essential than it once was.
+Features that were once unique to Sass, such as variables and nesting, are now integrated into native CSS.
+Considering this, if I do more web development in the future, I will evaluate the complexity of the project before deciding whether to use Sass.

-In terms of employability, after having a look at available jobs for web developers and similar positions on LinkedIn and Seek I was not able to find any that specifically stated that experience with Sass was required or even preferred.
-Considering this, it may be more beneficial to develop other skills in web development over Sass considering it's more niche.
+In terms of employability, after reviewing job listings for web developers on LinkedIn and Seek, I did not find any that explicitly required or even preferred Sass experience.
+Given this, it may be more beneficial to focus on other web development skills rather than Sass, as it appears to be a more niche requirement.

+This week, I had limited time due to upcoming deadlines for multiple assessments.
+As a result, I couldn’t spend as much time searching through learning activities or choosing one that interested me.
+Instead, I used the recommended activity for the week.
+Although it was helpful to learn more about Sass, I wasn’t able to apply my previous learning strategies effectively (e.g., taking notes, doing quizzes, or selectively watching relevant content).
+This reduced my engagement compared to when I had used those techniques.
+From this experience, I’ve learned that allocating sufficient time for quality learning is important, but sometimes it simply isn’t feasible or a high enough priority.

+An obvious, but easier said than done, solution is to improve time management.
+I will research some techniques and try to implement them in this final week of the subject.